Can I eat jam during pregnancy?

 • Limit jam to the morning or afternoon, avoiding it in the evening

-It is therefore best to consider jam as a condiment food, not to be consumed every day but only a couple of times a week, varying it with other healthy alternatives.
+It is therefore good to consider jam as a condiment food, not to be consumed every day but only a couple of times a week, varying with other healthy alternatives.

 In this way, you can obtain the nutrients of the fruit while avoiding excess sugar, which could have negative consequences on the health of the future mother and the unborn child.